 Another perspective: college football is designed to make people angry.
 It's not enough that football is a brutal, hard-hitting sport, it's a spectator sport as well.
 If the boys in green maul the boys in scarlet, the crowd demands that the boys in green must be hung by their thumbs.

 Ohio State showed tremendous focus and effort, which is why so few people are in the thumb hanging camp right now.
-The 17-0 lead Michigan State acquired at the start of the game felt like a nightmare, but Ohio State showed admirable fight in retaking the lead.
-Coming against an opponent as fearsome as Michigan State, confirming that Ohio State's rushing attack was every bit the terror fans thought it was, and any anger has been directed at the coaches rather than the players.
+Michigan State acquired a nightmarish 17-0 lead at the start of the game, but the Buckeyes showed admirable fight in retaking the lead.
+Coming against an opponent as fearsome as Michigan State, Ohio State's rushing attack was confirmed to be every bit the terror fans thought it was.
+Any residual anger has been directed at the coaches rather than the players.

 Interviewer: What was Coach Meyer and what were you guys like in the locker room?